mrBettazzi/exercise-tracker/README.md

   }
 }
 ```
-### stub components
+#### stub components
-To be able to test the application we begin by putting in place fake components, like this `src/components/exercises-list.component.js`:
+To be able to test the application we begin by putting in place fake components,
+one stub component for each route defined in `App.js`.
+See for instance this stub version of `src/components/exercises-list.component.js`:
 ```
 import React, { Component } from 'react';